RadicalxChange/www/src/site/media/announcements/2023-04-11_colorado-qv-wiki.md

 The pandemic created enormous challenges for Colorado’s citizens and government, but QV helped Colorado more nimbly respond to them.
 It proved a useful way to structure decisions involving complex tradeoffs, and it appears likely that it will remain a vital tool for state governance.[^3]

-In some of the decisions taken with QV, the results of the interagency votes were not ultimately adopted by the Governor’s office.
+In some of the decisions taken with QV, the results of the interagency polls were not ultimately adopted by the Governor’s office.
 This was disappointing for some participants and points to unavoidable challenges around using democratic systems to make decisions when the final authority rests elsewhere.

 ## Legislature Utilizes New RxC QV application in 2021

 In Spring 2021, the Democratic Caucus of the House of Representatives used QV once again to prioritize proposed spending bills.
 This time, the Democratic Caucus of the Senate conducted their own QV poll as well.

 With a limited budget of $50 million and over 80 bills to consider, QV helped Caucus leaders gather detailed information about the group’s collective priorities.
-The results were both anonymous and non-binding—these weren’t official votes cast on the record.
+The results were both anonymous and non-binding—these were not official votes cast on the record.

 Though the Democratic Caucus organized the Preference Poll, they maintained that their objective was efficiency, not partisanship: “I also offered this up to the Republicans,” Hansen said on a RadicalxChange livestream.[^4]